joshmess/dynamic-memory-overflow-detection/README.md

 - Marked tainted bytes from fgets via stdin.
 - Marked tainted bytes from gets.
-- Marked tainted bytes from command line (byte numbers look a little off).
+- Marked tainted bytes from command line.

 ### Part 2: Track how tainted data propagates (20%)

+- Tracked byte propagation for strcpy.
+If src is tainted, marked dest bytes as tainted as well.

 ### Part 3: Detect if tainted data is used as return address (20%)